Ziyang-98/job-track/README.md

 ![image](https://github.com/user-attachments/assets/ce50ecd0-7be1-44f6-a9a5-4655ec280094)

 A single page application to record and track your job applications at ease.
 Check out the app [here](https://job-track-9c538.web.app/).
+(Do note that the first action may take awhile as the free-tier Render server might be idle)

 ## Motivation
 The traditional way of using Microsoft Excel/Google Sheets to track job applications is boring and depressing.
 I wanted an aesthetic way to add, search and update job applications quickly during job hunting season.
 Hence, Job Track was borned!